Thanadev/TestKinetix/README.md

 **No underscore**

-As written in the documentation of Unity in the code example, I usually don’t put underscores before the name of my private variables.
-This is mostly due to my experience in web development and the coding style I acquired.
+As written in the documentation of Unity in the code examples, I usually don’t put underscores before the name of my private variables.
+This is mostly due to my experience in software/web development and the coding style I acquired.

 That said, I fully understand that it depends on the existing codebase and the usual C# way of doing it is “m_” or just the underscore.